 John Givens's first book, Prodigal Son: Vasilii Shukshin in Soviet Russian Culture, examined the life and works of one of the most popular Soviet artist to emerge in the post-Stalin period.
 A prolific actor, director, and writer whose life and works were a study in border crossing between artistic genres, cultural strata, political camps, and demographic divisions, Shukshin altered important paradigms through which we have traditionally understood Soviet writers and Soviet literature.
 In addition to his monograph on Shukshin, Givens co-translated a volume of his prose, titled Stories from a Siberian Village.
 The anthology is the most comprehensive collection of Shukshin's stories to appear in English and reflects Givens's interest in the art of translation.
 From 1999 to 2016, Givens also served as editor of Russian Studies in Literature, a quarterly journal of translations from the Russian literary press.

-His second book, The Image of Christ in Russian Literature, is forthcoming from Northern Illinois UP.
-The book focuses on the four authors who most famously imaged Christ in their works: Fyodor Dostoevsky and Leo Tolstoy in the nineteenth century and Mikhail Bulgakov and Boris Pasternak in the twentieth.
+His second book, The Image of Christ in Russian Literature, focuses on the four authors who most famously imaged Christ in their works: Fyodor Dostoevsky and Leo Tolstoy in the nineteenth century and Mikhail Bulgakov and Boris Pasternak in the twentieth.
 These authors all felt a need to speak about Christ in an age of unbelief but, at the same time, paradoxically affirmed him or his teachings through indirect or even negative means.
 The subject of the book is thus not so much Russia's Christian literature but rather its anxiety over its Christian heritage, specifically, its anxiety over the meaning and significance of Jesus Christ.

 Courses Offered (subject to change)

 - The Image of Christ in Russian Literature.
-Northern Illinois UP, forthcoming.
+Northern Illinois UP, 2018.